ibm-cloud-docs/vpc/vni-about.md

 # About virtual network interfaces
 {: #vni-about}

-This VPC feature is available only to accounts with special approval to preview it.
-{: preview}

 A virtual network interface (VNI) is a logical abstraction of a network interface in a subnet.
 It can be attached to a target resource, providing that resource with network connectivity.
 As a top-level resource with a CRN, a VNI's lifecycle is independent of the target resource it is attached to (unless `auto_delete` is set to `true`).
 In addition, it has its own set of IAM permissions.
 {: shortdesc}